 The Retail Sales Index (RSI) is derived from a monthly survey of 5,000 businesses in Great Britain.
 The sample represents the whole retail sector and includes all large retailers and a representative panel of smaller businesses.
 Collectively all of these businesses cover approximately 95 per cent of the retail sector in terms of turnover.

 The RSI covers sales only from businesses registered as retailers according to the Standard Industrial Classification (SIC), an internationally agreed convention for classifying industries.
 The retail sector is division 47 of the SIC 2007 and retailing is defined as the sale of goods to the general public for household consumption.
 Consequently the RSI includes all internet businesses whose primary function is retailing and also covers internet sales by other British retailers, such as online sales by supermarkets, department stores and catalogue companies.
 The RSI does not cover household spending on services bought from the retail sector as it is designed to only cover goods.
-Respondents are asked to separate out the non-goods elements of their sales, e.g. income from cafeterias.
+Respondents are asked to separate out the non-goods elements of their sales, for example, income from cafeterias.
 Consequently on-line sales of services by retailers, such as car insurance, would also be excluded.

 The monthly survey collects two figures from each sampled business: the total turnover for retail sales for the standard trading period, and a separate figure for sales made over the internet.
 The total turnover will include internet sales.
 The separation of the internet sales figure allows an estimate relating to internet sales to be calculated separately.